[I. Author: Liam McAllaster]

 Link to a Scholarly Essay

 Hay, Eloise Knapp.
-Joseph Conrad and Impressionism“The Journal of Aesthetics and
+Joseph Conrad and Impressionism.
+“The Journal of Aesthetics and

 Kelder, Diane.
 The Great Book of French Impressionism.
 Artabras, New York.
 1980.